PathologyDataScience/HistomicsML2/docs/data-format.rst

 Whole-slide images
 ------------------

 Whole-slide images need to be converted to a pyramidal .tif format that is compatible with the IIPImage server (http://iipimage.sourceforge.net/documentation/server/).
 We have used Vips (http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) to perform this conversion for our datasets.

-.. note:: The path to the image needs to be saved in the database.
-   HistomicsML-TA uses the database to get the path when forming a request for the IIPImage server.
+VIPs is included in the data creation docker container (see Creating datasets for HistomicsML for details).

 Slide description
 ------------------------------------